Sidharth-Kiara hosts a wedding reception for her Bollywood colleagues - ExBulletin

 Sidharth-Kiara hosts a wedding reception for her Bollywood colleagues

-Film personalities Ajay Devgn, Kajol, Alia Bhatt, Kareena Kapoor Khan, Karan Johar, Varun Dhawan and Ranveer Singh attended the reception for newly married star couple Sidharth Malhotra and Kiara Advani on Sunday night here.
+Mumbai, Feb 12 (PTI) Cinema personalities Ajay Devgn, Kajol, Alia Bhatt, Kareena Kapoor Khan, Karan Johar, Varun Dhawan and Ranveer Singh attended the reception of newly married star couple Sidharth Malhotra and Kiara Advani on Sunday night here.

 Malhotra and Advani got married in an intimate ceremony at Suryagarh Palace in Jaisalmer, Rajasthan on February 7.
 After the wedding, a reception for family and close friends was held on February 9 in New Delhi, Malhotra’s hometown.